Stock trading newsletters plague the internet.

 Once these guys lose your money, they are off to the next victim.

-How To Pick The Best Option Trading Newsletter
+How To Pick The Best Options Trading Newsletter

 Don’t let a few bad apples ruin the whole bunch.